veer66/stream-par-procs/README.md

 ## How to install

 1. Install Quicklisp if you didn't.
-2. Install Ultradist dist by (ql-dist:install-dist "http://dist.ultralisp.org/") if you didn't.
+2. Install Ultradist dist by running (ql-dist:install-dist "http://dist.ultralisp.org/") in REPL if you didn't.
 3. In REPL, run (ql:quickload :stream-par-procs).

 ## API